verrazzano/verrazzano/tools/psr/DEVELOPER.md

 # PSR Developer Guide

-This document describes how to develop PSR workers and scenarios that can be used to test individual Verrazzano components, or Verrazzano as a whole.
+This documnt describes how to develop PSR workers and scenarios that can be used to test individual Verrazzano components, or Verrazzano as a whole.
 Here is a summary of the steps you should follow, details will follow.

 1. Get familiar with the PSR tool, run the example and some scenarios.